SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_ModuleSettings/DOM_StorageSettings.md

 ## CachingSettings

-The `CachingSettings` can be used to define whether or not the configuration DOM objects should be cached.
+From DataMiner 10.3.9/10.4.0 onwards, these settings can be used to define whether or not the configuration DOM objects should be cached.
 This settings object contains the following properties:

 |Property                           |Type                   |Description |
 |-----------------------------------|-----------------------|------------|